ghtorrent/tutorial/index.md

 * GitHub data collection strategies, including querying the API, using online services such as GitHub Archive and GHTorrent.
 * Using GHTorrent to sample appropriate repositories for various types of research questions.
-* Writing, managing, and optimizing complex and expen- sive relational queries on GHTorrent relational data.
+* Writing, managing, and optimizing complex and expensive relational queries on GHTorrent relational data.
-* Using GHTorrent effectively: understanding the data col- lection challenges and avoiding common pitfalls.
+* Using GHTorrent effectively: understanding the data collection challenges and avoiding common pitfalls.
 * Copyright and privacy issues when using the GitHub data.

 ### Downloads